adamreisnz/seki/JGF.md

 		//Setup instructions always get their own node and cannot be combined with moves.
 		{
-			//Setup positions are indicated per color,
+			//Setup positions are indicated with color as type
 			setup: [
         {
-          type: "stone",
-          color: "black",
+          type: "black",
           x: 4,
           y: 16,
         },

-        //The "stone" setup type is implied and can be omitted {
+        {
-          color: "black",
+          type: "black",
           x: 2,
           y: 15,
         },
         {
-          color: "white",
+          type: "white",
           x: 9,
           y: 9,
         },